Analysis Methodology

 There are some interesting things in this chart.
 There’s a distinct V-shape.
 Congressional leaders appear to be more extreme.
 There are some confounding effects to consider here.
 Leaders tend to be more senior members of Congress, they tend to be older, and they have had more time to participate in legislating.
 But somewhere among those factors there’s an interesting correlation to having an extreme political ideology.

 These leadership and ideology scores give us a view into Congress that is normally hidden to us.
 We can’t observe leadership.
 We’re not there, in Congress, to see it.
 We’re not in the meetings where you can see relationships form.
-But those relationships are known to the congressmen and senators.
+But those relationships are known to the representatives and senators.
 It’s obvious to them.
 They know whether they lead or follow.
 Their staff know.
 This is a sort of social knowledge that is locked within the institution of Congress, unless we get a little creative with how we try to observe it.

 Overview